 In June 2015, GASB issued Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
 The objective of this Statement is to improve the usefulness of information about postemployment benefits other than pensions included in the financial reports of state and local governments.
 This Statement replaces Statements No. 43, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, as amended, and No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans.
 It also includes requirements for defined contribution OPEB plans that replace the requirements for those OPEB plans in Statement No. 25, Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans, as amended, Statement 43, and Statement No. 50, Pension Disclosures.
-The Library has not completed the evaluation of the impact that the implementation of this Statement will have on the financial statements and disclosures.
-The Library will adopt this Statement for the fiscal year ending June 30, 2017.
+The Library adopted this Statement for the fiscal year ending June 30, 2017 with no impact to the financial statements.